psu-libraries/contentdmtools/docs/batchCreateCompoundObjects.md

 * JP2 images for every TIF image using [GraphicsMagick](http://www.graphicsmagick.org/), saved in a `scans` subdirectory.
 * run [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) to
   * create TXT transcripts for every TIF image, saved in a `transcripts` subdirectory, and
-  * create a 200 ppi searchable PDF for the entire compound object, saved in the compound object subdirectory; and
+  * create a 200 ppi searchable PDF for the entire compound object, saved in the compound object subdirectory, and
 * move TIF images into an `originals` subdirectory.

 By combining parameters, you can create different types of batches based on your need.